(This article was originally written in 2018, updated for 2020.)

-Most articles on how to build a fanbase will cover tactics such as Facebook Ads, cross-promotions (joint ventures), and SEO (search engine optimization.)
+Articles on how to build a fanbase tend to cover tactics like Facebook Ads, collaborations & cross-promotions, and SEO (search engine optimization.)

-I’ll share my thoughts on tactics, but the most important thing is this:
+I’ll share my thoughts on those, but let's start with the most important thing:

 A true audience gives you their consistent attention.

-That’s the kind of audience you want to build: a loyal following that has grown to count on you, and therefore, an audience that you can count on to engage with your content, share it forward if they like, and to actually consider your products and services.
+The best audience to build is a loyal following that has grown to count on you, and therefore, an audience that you can count on to engage with your content, share it forward, and to consider your products and services when you announce those.

-If you don’t start with that understanding, then you’ll do grossly inefficient things such as buying Facebook Ads to get more “likes” to your fan page.
-This may actually move you backward, as you end up with thousands of fake fans who “like” your page but don’t pay real attention to your content.
+If you don’t start with that understanding, then you’ll do very inefficient things such as buying Facebook Ads to get more “likes” to your fan page.
+This may actually move you backward, as you end up with thousands of fake fans, giving you the illusion of an audience, but no one you're actually serving.

-A fake audience doesn't engage with your content or buy from you.
-I’ve seen this happen many times.
+A fake audience doesn't engage with your content nor buy from you.
+I’ve seen this happen too many times.
 This is why the term “vanity metric” exists.

 You have developed a feeling of kindred spiritness with your following.
 They’re not consuming your content in a drive-by fashion, only taking what they need and then disappearing.
 They are genuinely interested in your journey and growth.